scottbez1/smartknob/README.md

 A brushless gimbal motor is paired with a magnetic encoder to provide closed-loop torque feedback control, making it possible to dynamically create and adjust the feel of detents and endstops.

-# Hardware

-## Designs
+# Designs

-### SmartKnob View
+## SmartKnob View
 Premium SmartKnob experience.
 Under active development.

-**Update (2022-03-24): As a result of the popularity of this project, it seems like the recommended motors are unfortunately no longer available.** The seller is cancelling orders (after claiming they had already shipped), including an order I had placed *before I even publicized this project*, so I have removed the link to the AliExpress listing, and recommend that you avoid "Classic Motor Store" due to these shady practices.
-I would be wary of other sellers as well, as I expect that these motors are simply no longer in production and therefore limited stock is available (for future reference in case you find them for sale elsewhere at a higher price, they were originally selling for US$2.53 each before this project was published).
-In any case, I would recommend waiting to purchase other components until you have *received* the motors.
-I'm very sorry for this turn of events, and will keep an eye out for new motor availability going forward.
+⚠️ **Update (2022-03-24): As a result of the popularity of this project, it seems like the recommended motors are unfortunately no longer available.** I expect that these motors are simply no longer in production and therefore limited stock was available (for future reference in case you find them being sold elsewhere at a higher price, they were originally selling for US$2.56 each before this project was published).
+However... 👇

-Requires advanced soldering experience to build - reflow and/or small-pitch surface-mount soldering are required, and assembly is quite time-consuming and delicate.

-Not recommended for general use yet (mechanical and electrical revisions are planned).
+💡 **There is an ongoing search for new motors in issue #16** - follow along there for the latest info (or join in and help us find a good replacement).
+Any change in motor will likely require substantial redesigns, so *don't order PCBs/printed parts until there is more clarity on the motor.*

 Features:
- - 240x240 round LCD, protected by 39.5mm watch glass on rotor
+ - 240x240 round LCD ("GC9A01"), protected by 39.5mm watch glass on rotor
- - Low cost BLDC gimbal motor, with a hollow shaft for mechanically & electrically connecting the LCD
+ - BLDC gimbal motor, with a hollow shaft for mechanically & electrically connecting the LCD
  - Powered by ESP32-PICO-V3-02 (Lilygo TMicro32 Plus module)
  - PCB flexure and strain gauges used for press detection (haptic feedback provided via the motor)
  - 8 side-firing RGB LEDs (SK6812-SIDE-A) illuminate ring around the knob